nuagenetworks/vspkdoc/_sources/v6/nunsginfo.rst.txt

 - ``serial_number``: The NSG's serial number as it is stored in the system's CMOS (Motherboard)

 - ``personality``: Personality of the Gateway.

+- ``certificate``: The certificate metadata of NSG's current certficate.

 - ``libraries``: Tracks RPM package installed for some libraries installed on the NSG.